-The MRI technologist will operate the MRI machine and monitor your examination from a separate windowed room.
-During the entire test, you will always be two-way communication with the technologist.
+The MRI technologist will operate the MRI machine and monitor your examination from a separate room with windows.
+During the entire test, you will always be able to talk back and forth with the technologist.

 - The technologist will position you on the moveable examination table.